kevinjhappy/CompanyTest/README.md

 These instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.

-If you don't have docker on your machine, go to Docker.site

 ### Prerequisites